cetiia/laravel-activity-log/README.md

 ```
 Usage

-> After migrate automatically save data to the logs table, You can the rute activity-log
+> After migrate automatically save data to the logs table, You can see the rute activity-log